TechAriel/fabric-data-engineer-DP700/02-fabric-pipeline-notebook-etl/README.md

 - Reorder and filter relevant columns
 - Load the transformed dataset into a **Delta table**

+## Notebook Implementation

+The Spark transformation logic used in this exercise is available in the folder:
+`code/load_sales_notebook.py`

+This file contains the PySpark logic executed in the Fabric notebook that:

+- Reads raw sales data from the Lakehouse files directory
+- Performs data transformations
+- Writes the processed dataset to a Delta table

+The code was originally developed and executed inside a **Microsoft Fabric notebook**, then exported as a Python script for version control and documentation purposes.

 ## Pipeline Workflow

 1️⃣ Delete previous ingestion files